Trump adds legal heavyweights Starr, Dershowitz to impeachment team

 Still to be determined is whether the Senate will allow witness testimony and new evidence or whether senators will decide the case as Majority Leader Mitch McConnell, a Republican, has suggested using only the material amassed by House investigators.

-But John Bolton, the former White House national security adviser who left his post in September after a falling out with Trump, has said he is willing to testify at the impeachment trial if the Senate issues a subpoena.
+“We will do everything we need to do to evaluate whether there was something that took place there,” Pompeo, who refused to cooperate in the House impeachment inquiry, told conservative radio host Tony Katz.

-Democrats will need to win the support of some moderate Senate Republicans to get a majority in the chamber favoring calling witnesses.
-Republican Senator Susan Collins said in a statement on Thursday that “I tend to believe having additional information would be helpful” and that is likely she would support a motion to call witnesses.
+“I suspect that much of what’s been reported will ultimately prove wrong, but our obligation, my obligation as secretary of state, is to make sure that we evaluate, investigate,” Pompeo said.

-Reporting by Susan Heavey, Karen Freifeld and Tim Ahmann; Writing by Will Dunham; Editing by Alistair Bell
+Reporting by Susan Heavey, Karen Freifeld and Tim Ahmann; Additional reporting by Makini Brice; Writing by Will Dunham; Editing by Alistair Bell and Sonya Hepinstall